 - In the image below, we accept a call from Jenny.

 - Ask the caller to hold and then click the urLive icon in the corner.
 The My Calls page opens.

 - Click the Accept icon on the other call card.

 - Finish that call and then click the Leave button.
 The My Calls page opens.

 - Click the Rejoin button on the first call card.

 - The calling window opens, so you can continue talking with that person.

 How to find missed calls

 Is it possible to miss a urLive call?

 Oh yes.
-If you’re not logged into your urLive account and aren’t set up to receive notifications (see xxx), you won’t hear the phone ring or see a call card.
+If you’re not logged into your urLive account and aren’t set up to receive notifications (see How to Turn on Call Notifications), you won’t hear the phone ring or see a call card.